nikaczewska/SciFiUI/README.md

 The MouseClicked, render and update methods are called for each individual button.

 # What I am most proud of in the assignment
+I am most proud of the fact that I was able to somewhat re-create a user interface that was used in a book/tv series that I am interested in.
+I was able to figure out the positioning of different shapes and images.
+Learning how to use images in processing and java proved to be very useful for me too, as most of the features implemented in my assignment are based on images.
+What took me the most time was figuring out how to get the MouseClicked methods to work so that once the map appeared on the screen it wouldn't disappear when I moved the mouse away from the certain button.
+Overcoming that problem brought me great joy and sped up the process of finishing the assignment.

 # Markdown Tutorial